HAZOP to LOPA Safety Lifecycle

 Read →Welcome to the Electrical & Controls Safety Blog.
 Breaking down root causes so you can recognize hidden dangers and protect your team.
 Please refer to your local AHJ for any code requirements or further questions you may have.

 (Disclaimer: This blog is not intended to be a formal interpretation of electrical codes or regulatory standards.
-It is strictly an educational supplement designed to deepen your real-world understanding of the physical hazards and protection mechanisms.)Why insulation resistance testing on long cable runs leaves behind a deadly capacitive charge, and how to safely discharge it.
+It is strictly an educational supplement designed to deepen your real-world understanding of the physical hazards and protection mechanisms.)How industrial facilities use Hazard and Operability (HAZOP) studies and Layers of Protection Analysis (LOPA) to determine Safety Integrity Level (SIL) targets.

 Read →